aromanro/PythonCompphys/README.md

 The [DFT notebook](dft.ipynb)
 It's work in progress, hopefully it will cover the assignments of Thomas Arias lectures.
-For now, you'll find in there only the first assignment solved, on the Poisson equation and the second one.
+For now, you'll find in there only the first, second and the first part of the third assignment in there.

 ### Python scripts